eecs280staff/tutorials/docs/assertions_guide.md

 {: data-highlight="13-16" }

-The `assert(false)` here is also helpful to suppress a warning the compiler might otherwise give that it's worried our code could reach the end of the function without returning anything.
-(Because now the end of the function can literally never be reached.)
+The `assert(false)` here is also helpful to suppress a warning the compiler might otherwise give because it's worried our code could reach the end of the function without returning anything.
+(But, with the assertion, the end of the function can literally never be reached.)

 Or, you might write code to ensure some property, like forcing a user to enter a non-negative number.
 You could add an assertion